-So… is logo design a difficult thing?
+Professional logo design a requires skill?
 Really??
-It’s just a circle with company’s name written under it!
+It’s just a circle with company’s name written under it… isn’t it?

 If you have been in the logo designing industry long enough, you must have heard remarks like the one above.
 Common man doesn’t understand the huge science behind logo designing.